tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-Protocols such as DTLS-SRTP and DTLS-over-SCTP rely on TLS or DTLS for key establishment, but reuse portions of the derived keying material for their own specific purposes.These protocols use the TLS exporter defined in {{Section 7.5 of TLS}}.
+Protocols such as DTLS-SRTP and DTLS-over-SCTP rely on TLS or DTLS for key establishment, but reuse portions of the derived keying material for their own specific purposes.
+These protocols use the TLS exporter defined in {{Section 7.5 of TLS}}.

-Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived key to generate Exported Keying Material (EKM) to protect packets.
+Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived exporter secret to generate Exported Keying Material (EKM) to protect packets.
 The "sk" derived in the {{key_update}} will be used as the "Secret" in the exporter function, defined in
 {{Section 7.5 of TLS}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.

-When the exporter master secret is updated following a successful Extended Key Update, the TLS/DTLS implementation will have to notify the application that a new exporter secret is available.
+When a new exporter secret becomes active following a successful Extended Key Update, the TLS or DTLS implementation would have to provide an asynchronous notification to the application indicating that:

+* A new epoch has become active; and

+* The corresponding EKM has been derived using the exporter construction discussed above, together with the label and context value.

+Delivering the derived EKM in this notification allows applications that depend on exporter-based keying material to install new application-layer keys in synchronization with the epoch transition.

 To prevent desynchronization, the application will have to retain both the previous and the newly derived exporter secrets for a short period.
-For TLS, the previous exporter secret would be discarded once data derived from the new exporter has been successfully processed.
-For DTLS, the previous exporter secret needs to be retained until the retention timer expires, to allow for processing of packets that may arrive out of order.
+For TLS, the previous exporter secret would be discarded once data derived from the new exporter has been successfully processed, and no records protected with the old exporter secret are expected to arrive.
+For DTLS, the previous exporter secret needs to be retained until the retention timer expires for the prior epoch, to allow for processing of packets that may arrive out of order.
 The retention policy for exporter secrets is application-specific.
 For example, in DTLS-SRTP, the application might retain the previous exporter secret until its replay window no longer accepts packets protected with keys derived from that